berkeley-cs61as/markdown-courseware/textbook/chapter17 7 - Object Oriented Programming/section03 Classes.md

     Brian-Account

-The instantiate function takes a class as its first argument and returns a new object of that class.
-Instantiate may require additional arguments depending on the particular class: in this example you specify an account's initial balance when you create it.
+The `instantiate` function takes a class as its first argument and returns a new object of that class. `instantiate` may require additional arguments depending on the particular class: in this example, you must specify an account's initial balance when you create it.

 ## Defining a Class

-Most of the code in an object-oriented program consists of de nitions of various classes.
+Most of the code in an object-oriented program consists of definitions of various classes.
 A class can be treated as a blueprint for a certain kind of
 object: "What should objects of these type be able to do?
 What variables should each of them know?".
 Below is the definition of account class.
 We will